 The base case for this assessment is a 'do nothing' scenario, where the assets are left in service until they fail and require replacement.
-In addition to the base case, two remediation options have been considered.
-Option A involves a targeted program to address components which have experienced the greatest deterioration.
-Option B involves addressing all identified condition issues on the line.
+In addition to the base case, two refurbishment options have been considered.

 3.1 Base case